 Clinical Research Scientist Salary

-Average Clinical Research Scientists in the United States make around $83K per year.
-Location and tenure each impact pay for this group, with the former having the largest influence.
-For the most part, Clinical Research Scientists enjoy their work and report high levels of job satisfaction.
-Almost all enjoy medical while a large number get dental coverage.
-Vision coverage is also available to a fair number.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 54 percent.
-Respondents to the PayScale salary survey provided the data for this report.
+For Clinical Research Scientists, annual average wages total $88K per year.
+Geography and career length each impact pay for this group, with the former having the largest influence.
+Most Clinical Research Scientists report high levels of job satisfaction.
+Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 55 percent.
+Almost all report receiving medical coverage from their employers and a fair number collect dental insurance.
+The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Clinical Research Scientist